GamePLAN: Reimagining recreation in Calgary

 Some smaller, single-sheet arenas will be replaced with larger, multi sheet arenas to be more cost-effective and allow more users to use a facility at the same time.
 Multi-sheet arenas help meet the high demand for ice time, while being better suited for programming, tournaments and a range of activities and community needs.

-Any new arenas will be scaled to the needs of the community and consider public feedback.
+Any new arenas will be scaled to the needs of the communities they serve and consider public feedback.

 Community associations